tomasmark79/cviceni-cpp/README.md

 # cviceni-cpp

-It is only my step by step trip through C++ language training in 2023.
+It is only my personal step by step trip through C++ language training.